 In connection with the closing of the Combination, Mr. Ziirsen resigned from his position as Chief Financial Officer of the Company, effective as of December 30, 2021, and the Ziirsen Consulting Agreement was terminated in accordance with its terms.
 On January 1, 2022, the Company entered into a new consulting agreement (the "Cenntro Ziirsen Consulting Agreement") with Mr. Ziirsen for transition consulting services, including acting as co-Company Secretary.
 Under the Cenntro Ziirsen Consulting Agreement, Mr. Ziirsen is entitled to a monthly retainer of \$10,000 for certain transition services and an additional daily fee of the lesser of \$2,000 per day or \$300 per hour for other agreed upon services in addition to transition services.
-The term of the Cenntro Ziirsen Consulting Agreement ends upon completion of agreed upon services under the agreement and may be terminated by either party with one month's prior written notice.
+The term of the Cenntro Ziirsen Consulting Agreement and may be terminated by either party with one month's prior written notice.